mrquincle/keras-adversarial-autoencoders/README.md

 ![Variational Autoencoder Latent Variable Sweep](https://raw.githubusercontent.com/mrquincle/keras-adversarial-autoencoders/master/results/va_latent_sweep.png)

-Now I'm thinking of this.
-It might be interesting to somehow get a grip on the amount of space is occupied by each digit.
-If there is somehow a competitive structure involved when an input leads to a sufficiently different representation that hitherto you might want to carve out some repelling area around it in the latent space.
-However, this will also mean that there will be more space dedicated to (unrealistic) transitions between digits.
+Now I'm thinking of this...
+Thinking out loud...
+It might be interesting to somehow get a grip on the "amount of space" is occupied by each digit.
+Assume there is a competitive structure involved.
+Suppose an input leads to a vastly different representation.
+(It is a different digit!)
+Now we "carve out" some repelling area around it in the latent space (by that competitive mechanism).
+This would mean that any sufficiently different structure would get equal say in the latent space.
+The only exception would be completely different manners of writing of the same digit.
+There is a problem with this however.
+It would also mean that there will be more space dedicated to (unrealistic) transitions between digits.
 That would be a waste of latent space.

 # Installation